-When these foundations are out of balance, it will affect everything including your need for vitamins, adrenal stress, thyroid issues, hormonal problems, cardiovascular problems, and immune system challenges.
+When these nutrition foundations are out of balance, it will affect everything, including your need for vitamins, adrenal stress, thyroid issues, hormonal problems, cardiovascular problems, and immune system challenges.

 There is almost always a connection to an imbalance in the foundations of nutrition when symptoms occur.
-I believe the answers to our health challenges lies in understanding the connection between our health and these crucial foundations that have a ripple effect throughout the entire body.
+The answers to our health challenges lie in understanding the relationship between our health and these crucial building blocks, which are the foundations that have a ripple effect throughout the entire body.

 Let’s delve into each foundation of nutrition a little deeper and talk about some symptoms that a person can experience when a foundation needs support.

-The Importance of healthy eating used by a Nutritional Therapy Consultant
+The diet foundation used by a Nutritional Therapy Consultant

-There has been an increase in consumption of refined/ processed foods, which line 80% of grocery store isles and kitchen cupboards.
-It may seem like simple, common sense to eat a nutrient-dense whole food diet of REAL food, but it is increasingly challenging in a world of convenient foods.
+There has been an increase in the consumption of refined/ processed foods, which line 80% of grocery store isles and kitchen cupboards.
+It may seem simple and common sense to eat a nutrient-dense whole food diet of REAL food, but it is increasingly challenging in a world of convenient foods.

-Eating a healthy diet is of extreme importance as the body is dependent upon obtaining vitamins, minerals, fats, protein, and carbohydrates from the diet found in whole foods.
+Eating the right types of whole foods is extremely important as the body depends upon obtaining vitamins, minerals, fats, protein, and carbohydrates from the diet found in whole foods.
 It all starts with the diet, fueling according to your metabolic rate.